Engineering blog

 4. Late Payments

-The problem of late payments has been exacerbated by the pandemic.
+The pandemic has exacerbated the problem of late payments.
 According to the European Construction Sector Observatory, in 2020, they affected 47% of the value of B2B invoices in the construction industry, against 35% in 2019.
-42% of enterprises had to wait, on average, up to 14 days past the due date to turn invoices into cash.
+On average, 42% of enterprises had to wait up to 14 days past the due date to turn invoices into cash.

 5. Access to Finance

-Access to finance remains the largest concern for 7.1% of Dutch SMEs, which is below the EU average of 9.9%, according to the 2020 Survey on the Access to Finance of Enterprises (SAFE).
+According to the 2020 Survey on the Access to Finance of Enterprises (SAFE), access to finance remains the largest concern for 7.1% of Dutch SMEs, which is below the EU average of 9.9%.

 Furthermore, the report shows that bank loans are still the primary source of financing for 42.2% of Dutch SMEs.
-The high dependence of the construction industry on bank financing and the reluctance of banks to provide credit means that access to finance continues to be an obstacle.
+The construction industry’s high dependence on bank financing and banks’ reluctance to provide credit mean that access to finance continues to be an obstacle.

-Having said that, since the construction industry is overall looking more optimistic, it is possible that banks will change their attitudes with regarding to providing finances.
+Having said that, since the construction industry is looking more optimistic overall, banks may change their attitudes regarding providing finances.

 Conclusion

-Even with challenges, construction industry growth in the Netherlands looks optimistic thanks to turnover, employment, and government targets.
-One can also expect further business opportunities in the sector.
+Even with challenges, the construction industry growth in the Netherlands looks optimistic, thanks to turnover, employment, and government targets.
+Further business opportunities can also be expected in the sector.

 We hope this article has given you an insight into construction industry trends in the Netherlands.
 Is there a prominent building trend that we missed?
 Let us know in the comments!